bsrahmat/itclab-03/README.md

   <img src="https://github.com/bsrahmat/itclab-03/blob/main/pid01.jpg" alt="" class="img-responsive" width="700">
 </p>

+To easily understand how the PID control system works, you can read the following tutorial (Indonesian version): https://www.academia.edu/101176526.

+With the simulation program using Python Jupyter Notebook, the following program can be used: https://github.com/bsrahmat/itclab-03/blob/main/pid_widget.ipynb.

 In practice, control systems using PID controllers always require a plant.
 One of the plants we recommend is the Internet-Based Temperature Control Lab (iTCLab) plant.